Professional wrestling in France: Modern era

 The FFCP remained defunct for seventeen years after Delaporte's retirement. until being revived by second generation wrestler Marc Mercier, the son of wrestler Guy Mercier, in 2006 under the supervision of the elderly Delaporte until his death in 2009.
 In its absence, Hervé and fellow professional wrestler, veteran heel Jacky Richard, had established their own company International Wrestling Stars Federation (IWSF), later renamed Wrestling Stars in 2012, as the dominant promotion in the country.
 The IWSF had evolved out of Hervé's earlier KMG promotion he had co-founded in 1979 with partners Evelyne Kaluza and the brothers Moïse and Marc Mehnaoui.
 WS's promoters both continued to wrestle with Hervé still as a stouter, shaven-headed moustachioed Flesh Gordon and Richard still as "Monsieur Jacky" in shirt and braces, respectively as lead babyface and lead heel of the company until the early 2010s, when they both retired from the ring, confining themselves to officialdom roles.
 Mercier retired from the FFCP presidency, aged 65, in February 2024 after 49 years in the wrestling industry.
+He died 7 September 2026.

 Relations between the big two traditional promotions are exceptionally poor – even by standards of inter-promotional rivalries in the wrestling business globally – with each accusing the other of being fraudulent and refusing to speak to journalists who interview the other side.
 Mercier has accused WS of price dumping their product on venues and TV stations, while Richard has accused Mercier – and his father before him during the latter's 1968–1976 campaign for wrestlers to be eligible for "Intermittent du spectacle" status under French law and thus payment even when not hired – of seeking to stamp out competing promoters by driving up employer costs across the industry.

 As elsewhere in Europe, "American-style" promotions such as the International Catch Wrestling Alliance (ICWA) have sprung up providing a product more consistent with modern American independent wrestling and aiming to supplant the old school European style in France.

 WWE (formerly WWF) returned to France in 2007.
 Backlash (2024) was held in Lyon on May 4, 2024.
 Clash in Paris was held in Nanterre on August 31, 2025.